trptcolin/taking-command-of-the-command-line-workshop/doc/05_searching.md

 `find` + `-exec` is another way to connect commands.
 This time, though, instead of connecting standard output to standard input, we're connecting each of a list of files to be part of a __command__.

-We can do this in a more general way too, and we'll see that in just a moment.
+We can do this in a more general way too, and we'll see that in the next module.
-But first, a brief interlude!
+But first, let's look at how we can find out what we're doing.

 ## What am I running?